hacspec/book/src/language/core.md

 ```

 In particular, return types cannot contain references, and the same is true
-for types inside tuples or any data structures.
+for types inside tuples or any data structure.

 ## Constants